basho/basho_docs/source/languages/en/riak/dev/using/kv-search.md

 The following parameters are supported:

-* *index=INDEX* - Specifies the default index name.
+* `index=INDEX`: Specifies the default index name.
-* *q=QUERY* - Run the provided query.
+* `q=QUERY`: Run the provided query.
-* *df=FIELDNAME* - Use the provided field as the default.
+* `df=FIELDNAME`: Use the provided field as the default.
 Overrides the "default_field" setting in the schema file.
-* *q.op=OPERATION* - Allowed settings are either "and" or "or".
+* `q.op=OPERATION`: Allowed settings are either "and" or "or".
 Overrides the "default_op" setting in the schema file.
 Default is "or".
-* *start=N* - Specify the starting result of the query.
+* `start=N`: Specify the starting result of the query.
 Useful for paging.
 Default is 0.
-* *rows=N* - Specify the maximum number of results to return.
+* `rows=N`: Specify the maximum number of results to return.
 Default is 10.
-* *sort=FIELDNAME* - Sort on the specified field name after the given rows are found.
+* `sort=FIELDNAME`: Sort on the specified field name after the given rows are found.
 Default is "none", which causes the results to be sorted in descending order by score.
-* *presort=key|score* - Sorts all of the results by bucket key, or the search score, before the given rows are chosen.
+* `presort=key|score`: Sorts all of the results by bucket key, or the search score, before the given rows are chosen.
 This is useful when paginating to ensure the results are returned in a consistent order.
-* *wt=FORMAT* - Choose the format of the output.
+* `wt=FORMAT`: Choose the format of the output.
 Options are "xml" and "json".
 The default is "xml".
-* *filter=FILTERQUERY* - Filters the search by an additional query scoped to [[inline fields|Riak Search - Schema#Fields-and-Field-Level-Properties]].
+* `filter=FILTERQUERY`: Filters the search by an additional query scoped to [[inline fields|Advanced Search#Fields-and-Field-Level-Properties]].

 <div class="info">
 <div class="title">Limitations on Presort</div>